ComBin/puppet-opensearch/README.md

 ### Package installation

-There are two different ways of installing Elasticsearch:
+There are two different ways of installing Opensearch:

 #### Repository

-##### Choosing an Elasticsearch major version
+##### Choosing an Opensearch major version

 This module uses the `elastic/elastic_stack` module to manage package repositories.
 Because there is a separate repository for each major version of the Elastic stack, selecting which version to configure is necessary to change the default repository value, like this: